puwei/DanielTakeshi.github.io/_posts/2017-03-28-going-deeper-into-reinforcement-learning-fundamentals-of-policy-gradients.md

 # Understanding the Baseline

-In this final section, I first go over why inserting $$b$$ above doesn't make our gradient estimate biased.
+In this section, I first go over why inserting $$b$$ above doesn't make our gradient estimate biased.
 Next, I will go over why the baseline reduces variance of the gradient estimate.
 These two capture the best of both worlds: staying unbiased and reducing variance.
 In general, any time you have an